Archive for the 'Kelsey Kids' Category

 Hand me downs – once too often

-Published by Michael under Happenings,Kelsey Kids
+Published by under Happenings,Kelsey Kids

 Life’s hard being the third boy.
 You get hand me, hand me downs!
 Earlier this month, Nathan faced the reality that boy’s clothes can be tough – but never tough enough.